-Julia maintains an art studio at her home where she lives with several cats, strays who came from the gully to live with her and who often become subjects of her paintings.
+Julia maintains an art studio at home where she lives with several cats, starys who came from the gully to live with her and who often become subjects of her paintings.
 Her studio is open by appointment during the year.

-According to ancient Chinese philosophy… to make art good enough to enter peoples’ hearts is called “making stone into gold”.
+According to Chinese philosophy, to make art good enough to enter people’s hearts is called “making stone into gold.”
 That has become Julia’s mission and her mantra.

-Gilbert draws inspiration from nature and the beauty which abounds on California’s Northcoast.
-Lush redwood forests, rugged ocean coastline, wildlife in all its exquisite variety are reflected in the designs of his unique ceramics and one-of-akind jewelry pieces.
-In addition, his rich hispanic heritage can be seen in his use of many images from Mexico such as his Dia de los Muertos tiles.
+Gilbert draws inspiration from nature and the beauty which abounds on California’s North Coast.
+Lush redwood forests, rugged coastline, wildlife in all it’s exquisite variety are reflected in the designs of his unique ceramics and one of a kind jewelry pieces.
+In addition, his rich Hispanic heritage can be seen in his use of many images from Mexico, such as his Dia de los Muertos tiles.

-Gilbert began his artistic career as a reconnaisance photographer in the Air Force during which time he traveled extensivelythroughout the Pacific.
+Gilbert began his artistic career as a reconnaissance photographer in the Air Force, during which he traveled extensively through the Pacific.
 He realized early on that there was something very special in the creation of lasting images reflecting the world around us and how we relate to nature.

-Jim Lowry received a bachelor’s degree in Art History at the University of Long Beach in 1968 and went on to do extensive post graduate studies in drawing, painting and sculpture at the University of Long Beach as well as Humboldt State University.
+Jim Lowry received a bachelor’s degree in Art History from the University of Long Beach in 1968 and went on to do extensive post graduate studies in drawing, painting and sculpture at the University of Long Beach and Humboldt State University.
 His work has been shown and collected internationally.
 He is currently on the Board of Directors at the Morris Graves Museum of Art where he chairs the Exhibition Committee.

 “To say that working in the digital medium is a stimulating experience would be an understatement.
 With digital art the potential for exploration is vast.
 The computer and digital camera combination gives me the feeling of freedom to do whatever comes to mind.
-There is a sense of newness to this medium, and i enjoy being near the edge of new directions in art.”
+There is a sense of newness to this medium and I enjoy being near the edge of new directions in art.”

-Most of these images were acquired with digital cameras and loaded into acomputer.
-Some were captured on film and scanned into a computer.
+Most of Lowry’s images were acquired with digital cameras and uploaded into a computer.
+Some images were captured on film and scanned into a computer.
 Extensive software manipulation produced the resulting images.
 The prints have been produced on an Epson Photo 2200 using archival inks and paper.